SuperEngineerInc/RemoteAgent/readme.md

 so that you can execute the installer from there.

 ## Self Test
-The MeshAgent has the ability to run a self test script, to aid in testing features of the Mesh Agent in consistent/reproducable fashion.
+The RemoteAgent has the ability to run a self test script, to aid in testing features of the Mesh Agent in consistent/reproducable fashion.

 There are two modes of operation of the self test:
 * Stand-alone Mode.
 This runs the tests in place directly from the command line